mthdht/lantern-docs/docs/guide/introduction.md

 - State management and reactive logic
 - Accessibility (ARIA attributes, keyboard navigation)
 - Event handling and behavior
-- Completely unstyled—work with any design system
+- Completely unstyled. work with any design system

 **Styled Components** add the visuals:
 - Consume the theme configuration